Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ####XS Element Reference
 In sections in the _XS_ document that describe XS elements and the like for reference purposes, a brief description of the element is followed by information under the following level 5 headings:

-* **Attributes** — All the attributes of the element along with an indication of whether they are required, optional, or inherited from the prototype of the instance that owns the property.
+- **Attributes** — All the attributes of the element along with an indication of whether they are required, optional, or inherited from the prototype of the instance that owns the property.
 If optional and a default value applies, or if inherited but there is no prototype, the default value is shown.

-* **Elements** — Which elements, if any, this element can contain.
+- **Elements** — Which elements, if any, this element can contain.

-* **Text** — What text, if any, the element can (or must) contain.
+- **Text** — What text, if any, the element can (or must) contain.

-The information below these heads is formatted as illustrated below.
+The information below these headings is formatted as illustrated below.

 #####Attributes

-`attribute1,` required
+`attribute1`, required
 > Explanation here.
-(The line above has the Code Entry paragraph style; the Body Text Char style is used to change characters in such lines to the body text font where needed.)

-`attribute2,` optional, default=""
+`attribute2`, optional, default=""
 > Explanation here.

-`attribute2,` inherited, default=""
+`attribute2`, inherited, default=""
 > Explanation here.

 #####Elements